 Portable Oxygen Concentrators

-As much as the POC was a major development in the care of oxygen patients, manufacturers have continued to refine their offerings.
-Over the last nine years, POCs in general have become more reliable, economically priced, smaller, and lighter weight than original offerings, which lets oxygen patients be more mobile than ever before.
+And POC manufacturers continue to refine their systems.
+Over the last nine years, POCs in general have become more reliable, more economically priced, smaller, and lighter weight than original offerings, which lets oxygen patients be more mobile than ever before.
+Moreover, the devices also offer more features to assist in their use and upkeep.
 As equipment makers continue to drive new POC innovations, patients enjoy better therapy, and providers enjoy smaller cost models and wider reimbursement margins.
 Let’s take a look at some of the latest offerings on the market:

 Continuous Flow From a 10-lb.
 Device

-- Offers continuous flow (up to 2 liters per minute) and pulse-dose delivery with an oxygen output of 2,000 ml/min in one 10-lb. device.
+- Offers continuous flow (up to 2 liters per minute) and pulse-dose delivery with an oxygen output of 2,000 ml/min in one sub-10-lb. device.

 - Comes with a carrying case; fold-up mobile cart; intuitive, easy-to-read screen; detachable accessory bag; rechargeable lithium ion battery; power cords; and manual.